mediaoasisksa/quranesh/replit.md

 **Psychological Daily Exercises**: A specialized set of 55+ exercises designed with psychological depth, where answers are understood through nuances and hints (ظلال وتلميحات) in Quranic verses.
 These exercises cover 11 psychological themes: anxiety, depression, self-doubt, loneliness, anger, guilt, fear, grief, hope, acceptance, and healing.
 Each exercise presents emotionally resonant scenarios paired with Quranic guidance that addresses mental and emotional well-being, providing spiritual wisdom for psychological challenges.

+**Philosophical Match Exercise**: This exercise pairs universal wisdom and proverbs (2,400+ entries) with Quranic verses.
+The wisdom entries are carefully curated to contain ONLY universal philosophical wisdom and proverbs—NO Quranic verses or direct Quran references are permitted in the wisdom field.
+Users match the displayed wisdom with appropriate Quranic words, phrases, or verses.
+The label is simplified to "Wisdom:" (الحكمة:) without qualifiers to maintain respect and clarity.
+A data cleanup was performed to remove 25+ entries containing Quranic verses or direct Quran references, ensuring the exercise design integrity where wisdom entries remain secular proverbs that users thoughtfully connect to Quranic teachings.

 ## Translation Management System
 An administrative `/translation-manager` interface allows bulk translation of philosophical sentences and conversation prompts into 9 languages using Gemini AI.
 It provides real-time statistics on translation coverage, supports single-sentence translation, and includes robust error handling with retry logic and validation.